-The furnace control when the unit is equipped with Refrigeration Only Control (ROC) requires the field provided controller to send a 0-10V signal to the factory provided boards.
-Refer to the provided wiring diagrams on the unit for specific configurations.
+When the unit is equipped with Refrigeration Only Controls (ROC), the field-provided controller must send a 0-10V signal to the MicroTech controller.
+Refer to the as-built wiring diagrams provided with your unit for specific configurations and control signal landing locations.
+The diagrams beginning on page 124 may be used as a general reference.